giffordlabcvr/RVdb/README.md

 ### Background

-The retrovirus database (**RVdb**) is a genomics resource, developed using the **GLUE** software framework, that was developed to support the implementation of retrovirus taxonony in association with Retrovirus Study Group of the International Committee on Taxonomy of Viruses (**ICTV**).
+The retrovirus database (**RVdb**) is a genomics resource, developed using the **[GLUE](https://github.com/giffordlabcvr/gluetools/wiki)** software framework, that was created to support the implementation of retrovirus taxonony in association with Retrovirus Study Group of the International Committee on Taxonomy of Viruses (**ICTV**).

 The ICTV is the global authority responsible for the classification and naming of viruses.
 Established in the early 1960s, the ICTV is part of the International Union of Microbiological Societies (IUMS).
 Its primary objectives are to create a universally accepted virus taxonomy, define virus species and higher taxonomic ranks, and establish standardized virus names.
 ICTV’s work is essential for organizing the vast diversity of viruses into a coherent classification, aiding in communication and understanding across the virology community.